rxi/lume/README.md

 ### lume.lerp(a, b, amount)
-Returns the linearly interpolated value between `a` and `b`, `amount` should be in the range of 0 - 1; if `amount` is outside of this range it is clamped.
+Returns the linearly interpolated value between `a` and `b`, `amount` should be range of 0 - 1; if `amount` is outside of this range it is clamped.

 ### lume.smooth(a, b, amount)
-Similar to `lume.lerp()` but uses cosine interpolation.
+Similar to `lume.lerp()` but uses cosine interpolation instead of linear interpolation.

 ### lume.pingpong(x, len)
 Ping-pongs the value `x` between 0 and `len`.